Skip to content

 What is Yosoi?

 You Only Scrape Once (iteratively).
-Instead of calling an LLM on every scrape or relying on flaky regex heuristics, Yosoi discovers selectors automatically the first time and caches them.
-You pay once and extract at cost from then on.
-When selectors go stale, Yosoi re-discovers only the broken fields not the whole contract so costs stay minimal even as sites change.
+Instead of calling an LLM on every scrape or relying on brittle regex heuristics, Yosoi discovers selectors automatically the first time and caches them.
+Cache hits avoid repeat LLM calls.
+When selectors go stale, Yosoi re-discovers only the broken fields, not the whole contract, so costs stay bounded as sites change.

 How does Yosoi work?